fearofcode/shades/README.md

 You can change the color and opacity of the shade windows by selecting the 'Change shade color' item in the menu.

+While configuring shade windows, click the Close icon in the upper left corner of the window to close a window.

+Your current window color and configuration will be saved when you quit the app and reloaded when you start it again.

 The toolbar icon is gratefully taken from the [twemoji](https://github.com/twitter/twemoji) project.

 Released under the GPL3.
 Contact me if for some reason you would like an exemption.